Delaware court reverses closely watched DFC Global appraisal ruling

 3 Min Read

 WILMINGTON, Del.
-(Reuters) - The Delaware Supreme Court reversed on Tuesday a lower court ruling that payday lender DFC Global Corp was sold too cheaply in 2014 and criticized the finding that private equity buyers do not necessarily pay fair value in merger deals.
+(Reuters) - The Delaware Supreme Court on Tuesday reversed a lower court ruling that payday lender DFC Global Corp [DGC.UL] was sold too cheaply in 2014, but stopped short of declaring that the deal price should be a key test of fair value of a stock in a merger.

 The ruling stems from a so-called appraisal action, which has become a popular strategy for hedge funds to try to squeeze more cash from a merger deal, over the sale of DFC Global to Lone Star Funds for $9.50 per share, or about $1.3 billion.

 While the deal was approved by DFC shareholders, the funds went to court.
-Last year, a Delaware judge determined that the fair value of their 4.6 million DFC shares was $10.21 each.
+Last year, a Delaware judge determined that the fair value of their 4.6 million DFC shares was $10.21 each, a 7 percent increase.

 The Delaware Supreme Court sent the case back to the Court of Chancery and directed Chancellor Andre Bouchard to reassess his finding and explain why he did not accept the deal price as fair value.

-Lone Start Funds and Stuart Grant, a lawyer for the hedge funds, did not immediately respond to a request for comment.
+Lone Start Funds declined to comment and Stuart Grant, a lawyer for the hedge funds, did not respond to a request for comment.

 Bouchard ruled last year that while the sale process "appeared to be robust," which usually protects against appraisal lawsuits, fair value was higher than the deal price because the business was in a temporary trough.

-He also gave less weight to the deal price because the private equity fund premised the price on its own internal rate of return.
+Shareholder attorney Mark Lebovitch of Bernstein Litowitz Berger & Grossmann said a requirement to use the deal price would have been "intellectually indefensible."
+But he also noted Tuesday's opinion second-guesses Bouchard's ruling throughout.

-A similar ruling last year involving the 2013 buyout of Dell Inc prompted Wall Street dealmakers to warn that deals involving private equity buyers would be constant targets for appraisal cases.
+"Shareholders should be concerned that the Supreme Court is constantly making it harder for the Court of Chancery to make any ruling in favor of shareholders, even in the most modest way."

-The Supreme Court said a private equity buyer's expectations for its return does prevent it from paying fair value.
+The Supreme Court also criticized Bouchard's decision to downplay the deal price because the private equity fund premised what it could pay based on its own internal rate of return.

 "To be candid, we do not understand the logic of this finding," said the opinion by Chief Justice Leo Strine.